zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

     - The minimum allowed value is 600 seconds (10 minutes).
     - The default value is 7200 seconds (2 hours).

-1. (Optional) Honor stale Azure Active Directory groups: This setting determines whether NGINX Controller will allow or deny login requests from users in stale AD groups.
+1. (Optional) Honor stale Microsoft Entra groups: This setting determines whether NGINX Controller will allow or deny login requests from users in stale AD groups.

-    - `ENABLE` - Honor stale Azure AD groups.
+    - `ENABLE` - Honor stale Microsoft Entra groups.
-    - `DISABLE` (default) - Do not honor stale Azure AD groups.
+    - `DISABLE` (default) - Do not honor stale Microsoft Entra groups.

 1. (Optional) Group search filter: This is the search filter that you want to use to return group results.